Spinglez/project_3/README.md

 npm start
 ```

-You will need to create at least two user accounts and create a match between the users to fetch recommended movies that you can then save.
+You will need to create at least two user accounts and create a match between the users to fetch recommended movies that you can then save and see what services are currently streaming the movies.

 ## Built With